sakaiproject/sakai/acceptance-tests/README.md

 ## Before you begin

 To run this project you need a Selenium webdriver.
-This will be simplified soon, but for now, get the geckodriver and unzip it somewhere.
+You can get the Firefox based Gecko Driver here: https://github.com/mozilla/geckodriver/releases

-If you don't want to run this project, just contribute feature files to it, see `Contributing` below.
+If you don't want to run this project, you can still help by contributing feature files to it, see `Contributing` below.

 ## Usage

 To run the tests and generate the report, run:
-`mvn clean integration-test -Dwebdriver.gecko.driver=/path/to/webdriver`
+`mvn clean integration-test -Dwebdriver.gecko.driver=/path/to/webdriver/executable`

 ## Generating stepdef code
 If you create a feature file, Cucumber can build the missing stepdef scaffolding you need to implement.